-Garner spent more than 30 years in the department, some of those years overlapping with Golubski’s, including a stint as the head of internal affairs.
+Garner spent more than 30 years in the department, some of those years overlapping with Golubski’s, including a stint as a detective in internal affairs.
 Yet he said he didn’t know anything about Golubski’s misconduct because it was up to department leaders to bring the cases to internal affairs.

-After taking office, Garner created a Committee on Community Safety and Justice and appointed the Rev. Rick Behrens, pastor of Grandview Park Presbyterian Church in Kansas City, Kansas, to chair it.
+After taking office, Garner created a Law Enforcement Advisory Board and appointed the Rev. Rick Behrens, pastor of Grandview Park Presbyterian Church in Kansas City, Kansas, to chair it.
 He also said if there was evidence of corruption, he would take it to the U.S. Department of Justice himself.